Valentine’s Day 2021: History, Meaning, Facts and Story

 Public Holiday

-The origins of Valentine's Day are not clear but many sources believe that it stems from the story of St Valentine, a Roman priest who was martyred on or around February 14 in the year 270 CE.
-How he became the patron saint of lovers remains a mystery but one theory is that the church used the day of St Valentine’s martyrdom to Christianize the old Roman Lupercalia, a pagan festival held around the middle of February, according to timeanddate.
+Although the exact origins of Valentine's Day are unknown, many sources suggest that it has its roots in the story of St. Valentine, a Roman priest who was crucified on February 14th, 270 CE.
+It is unclear how he came to be known as the patron saint of lovers, but one theory holds that the church converted the pagan Lupercalia, an old Roman festival celebrated around the middle of February, to Christianity on St. Valentine's Day.

 The Meaning of Valentine’s Day

-Over the years (and centuries), Valentine’s Day has been a religious celebration, an ancient ritual day, and a commercial holiday.
-All that change means the meaning of Valentine’s Day is truly whatever you want it to be: You can skip the celebrations completely, buy yourself some chocolate or flowers, or express your love and appreciation for the people in your life, whether they’re co-workers, romantic partners, friends, or family members.
-Some people love Valentine’s Day, and some people just love to hate it; Galentine’s Day (and Galentine’s Day gifts) are a relatively new way to celebrate, as women stock up on Valentine’s Day ideas for her and celebrate their love for their closest friends, reported Real Simple.
+Valentine's Day has served as a commercial holiday, an ancient ritual day, and a religious celebration over the years—even centuries.
+With everything changing, Valentine's Day can now mean anything you want it to: you can choose to completely forego the festivities, treat yourself to some chocolate or flowers, or use the occasion to show your loved ones—whether they be family, friends, coworkers, or romantic partners—how much you care.
+Galentine's Day (and Galentine's Day gifts) are a relatively new way to celebrate, as women stock up on Valentine's Day ideas for her and celebrate their love for their closest friends, according to Real Simple.
+Some people love Valentine's Day, and some people just love to hate it.

 What do people do?